 Airfield Layout and CharacteristicsBTR is located 5 miles north of downtown Baton Rouge.
 The airport is adjacent to US Interstate 110 and is accessible via Veterans Memorial Boulevard and Captain Ryan Drive.

 The airport passenger terminal is located on the west side of the airfield.The area south of the airfield is primarily designated for general aviation use as well as the FAA Control Tower.
-The east side of the airfield consists of general aviation, the ExpressJet maintenance facility, and the Transportation Security Administration offices.
+The east side of the airfield consists of general aviation and the Transportation Security Administration offices.
 The north side of the airfield includes available land for development in the Aviation Business Park.
 The BTR Emergency/National Disaster Multiplex is also located on the north side of the airfield.

 The airport occupies about 1,800 acres of land at an elevation of 70 feet or 21.3 meters above mean sea level.The airport has two runways for air carrier operations and one for general aviation.

 Runway 4L-22R, the primary air carrier runway, measures 7,500 feet in length by 150 feet (2,316 meters by 45.73) in width and is constructed of grooved concrete.
 Runway 4L is a non-precision runway.
 It is equipped with a High Intensity Runway Light (HIRL) system.
 Runway 22R is a precision runway equipped with a Medium-intensity Approach Lighting (MALSR) system with runway alignment indicator lights, HIRL, and a Special Authorization (SA) CAT II Instrument Landing System (ILS), which allows aircraft to land safely during lower visibility conditions due to inclement weather with a minimum decision altitude as low as 100 feet above ground level.
 Runway 4L-22R is served by Taxiways A, B, F, G, H, L, and Q.